 - Fellowshipping and socialization goals

 We even include simple goals like remembering to connect with friends and family via phone calls, texts, and FaceTime.
-Whatever it is, break it down piece by piece throughout the year and schedule it in like you would anything else.
+Whatever it is, break it down piece by piece throughout the year and schedule it as you would anything else.

 I want you to be so successful in planning your year that I created a printable to make sure you don't miss anything!
 Here's your FREE YEAR-IN-ADVANCE PRINTABLE to make sure you have everything you need to plan your year.

 The years when Bubba and I really put effort into planning our year in advance and actually following our calendar have been more successful in just about every way!
 Yes, it's THAT GOOD.
 I promise, if you do the same, you'll be prepared, too!

 Give planning ahead a try and let me know if you have any questions on how to plan your year in the comments!

 Looking to add more productivity to your life?
 My engaging, online video program will walk you through the process of unlocking the secrets to productivity in your own life, your own way, in just 6 weeks or less!

 Productivity Boot Camp will target your pain points, break down how you are currently spending your time, organize it better and cut out unnecessary tasks.
 I’ll help you tackle necessary priorities more efficiently and effectively, helping you find MORE time in your schedule for fun, relaxation, and growth.
 Use the code FCFBLOG for 10% off!

 - Come learn how to be more productive by watching how I incorporate productivity into my daily life!

 - Looking for a fun party game to play with your friends during one of your scheduled game nights?
 Try out the bowl game!

 - Need help with your budget?
 Check out our simplest budgeting method, EVER!

 Good luck this year!